ParkenDD/ParkAPI2-sources/README.md

 ParkAPIv3 converters come with a quite strict validation in order to prevent invalid input data.
 It also comes with some base classes to help you with specific data formats.

-At the moment, ParkAPIv3 converter support a lot more fields than ParkAPI2-converters.
+At the moment, ParkAPIv3 converters support a lot more fields than ParkAPI2-converters.
 Most of the fields will be backported to the ParkAPIv2 converters, though.

 Usage of `test-push-converter.py` is quite simple: it requires the data source uid and the path to the file you want to